-Lolita fashion, a unique and captivating stylistic trend, emerged on the Japanese fashion scene during the 1990s and quickly won hearts around the world.
-With its roots in Victorian and Rococo aesthetics, Lolita fashion stands out for its elaborate silhouettes, intricate details and an atmosphere of innocence and elegance.
-This article explores the history, culture and different types of Lolita fashion, offering a comprehensive look at this fashion phenomenon that transcends geographic and cultural boundaries.
+Lolita fashion, a unique and captivating stylistic trend, emerged in the Japanese fashion scene during the 1990s and quickly won hearts around the world.
+With its roots firmly planted in Victorian and Rococo aesthetics, Lolita fashion stands out for its elaborate silhouettes, intricate details, and an atmosphere of innocence and elegance.
+This article explores the history, culture, and different types of Lolita fashion, offering a comprehensive view of this fashion phenomenon that transcends geographical and cultural boundaries.

-Throughout this article, we'll investigate how Lolita fashion has evolved over the decades, from its humble beginnings as a niche subculture to its current status as an influential force in the alternative fashion world.
-In addition, we will discuss Lolita culture and how it manifests itself through events, communities and dedicated publications.
+Throughout this article, we will investigate how Lolita fashion has evolved over the decades, from its humble origins as a niche subculture to its current status as an influential force in the alternative fashion world.
+Additionally, we will discuss Lolita culture and how it manifests through events, communities, and dedicated publications.

-It is worth noting that this article is part of a set of 3 articles where we explain in detail about the words Lolita, Lolicon and Loli.
-You can read the other articles on the links below:
+It is worth noting that this article is part of a set of 3 articles where we explain in detail the words Lolita, Lolicon, and Loli.
+You can read the other articles at the links below:

 The meaning and origin of the word lolita

-Lolita is a term that defines a Japanese style/fashion, where doll clothes are used, inspired by the Kawaii culture.
-These clothes sometimes involve nostalgia for other historical times and periods (Victorian or Rococo) or simply for childhood itself.
+Lolita is a term that defines a Japanese style/fashion, where doll-like clothing is commonly worn, inspired by Kawaii culture.
+These clothes sometimes evoke nostalgia for other times and historical periods (Victorian or Rococo) or simply for childhood itself.

-This fashion style is also divided into various sub-styles and different categories just like the gyaru, which is another popular fashion style in Japan.
-Those who adhere to lolita fashion can also be called loli, but this word usually refers literally to underage girls that are sensual.
+This fashion style is also divided into several sub-styles and different categories just like gyaru, which is another popular fashion style in Japan.
+Those who adopt Lolita fashion can also be called loli, but this word usually refers literally to underage girls who are sensual.

-The lolita fashion originated quietly in the 70s, but only gained prominence in the 90s.
-Lolitas can be easily found on the streets of Japan, identified by their accessories, clothing, and ways of acting.
+Lolita fashion quietly originated in the 1970s but only gained prominence in the 1990s.
+Lolitas can easily be found on the streets of Japan, identified by their accessories, clothing, and mannerisms.
 Nowadays, this fashion has even caught on in the West.
-Unfortunately, the word lolita ends up creating a misleading idea about the girls who adopt this fashion.
+Unfortunately, the word lolita often creates a misleading idea about the girls who adopt this fashion.

-This strange idea came up because lolita is a character from the book by Vladimir Nabokov.
-Although it is not the focus of the book, in it girls try to look younger than they are.
-Some claim that lolita is synonymous with ninfeta, meaning a teenage girl oriented towards sex or one that arouses sexual desire.
+This strange idea arose because lolita is a character from Vladimir Nabokov’s book.
+Although it is not the focus of the book, the girls in it try to appear younger than they are.
+Some claim that lolita is synonymous with nymphet, meaning a teenage girl oriented towards sex or who arouses sexual desire.

-Unfortunately, most Japanese and Western girls who adhere to the lolita fashion do so because they think it's cute.
-Many do not consider these clothes to be sexy, and are annoyed if someone thinks so.
-In fact, the clothes that lolitas usually wear are much more decent than the popular fashion.
+Unfortunately, most Japanese and Western girls who adopt Lolita fashion do so because they find it cute.
+Many do not consider these clothes to be sensual and feel uncomfortable if someone thinks so.
+In fact, the clothes that lolitas usually wear are much more decent than popular fashion.

 What is the difference between Lolita and Loli?

-The main difference between "Lolita" and "Loli" is that "Lolita" is associated with Lolita fashion, a Japanese fashion style with Victorian and Rococo inspirations, while "Loli" is an abbreviation of "Lolicon" and refers to a genre In the Japanese media that involves characters young or young girls.
+The main difference between “Lolita” and “Loli” is that “Lolita” is associated with Lolita fashion, a Japanese fashion style with Victorian and Rococo inspirations, while “Loli” is an abbreviation of “Lolicon” and refers to a genre in Japanese media that involves young girl characters or those with a youthful appearance.

-Loli mainly refers to characters who appear to be children in different ways, whether in appearance, size, personality or way of acting.
-It can involve clothing as well, but it's simply about the desire to look young.
+Loli primarily refers to characters that appear to be children in various ways, whether in appearance, size, personality, or behavior.
+It can also involve clothing, but it simply relates to the desire to appear young.

-The term Lolita simply refers to the style of fashion, clothing and culture and is more present in real life.
-There may be Loli in real life, but they are usually more frequent in anime, both can wear similar clothes, but the difference is noticeable.
+On the other hand, the term Lolita simply refers to the style of fashion, clothing, and culture and is more present in real life.
+There can be Loli in real life, but they are generally more frequent in animes; both can wear similar clothes, but the difference is notable.

 Getting to know Lolita culture

-Lolita is a style and fashion, but it ends up going beyond clothes and involving a personality, that is, a culture.
-Of course, not all lolitas follow a childish personality, sticking only to fashion.
+Lolita is a style and fashion, but it goes beyond clothing and involves a personality, that is, a culture.
+Of course, not all lolitas follow a childish personality, adopting only the fashion.

-Although some uneducated people may see this style as erotic or vulgar, lolitas follow a pattern of sizes and styles.
-Real lolitas always maintain the modesty and elegance of the clothes, also intending to look childish in some models, with flared skirts, always at the knee height, lace, bows, and frills.
+Although some uninformed people find this style erotic or vulgar, lolitas follow a standard of sizes and styles.
+True lolitas always maintain the modesty and elegance of the clothing, also intending to appear youthful in some models, with flared skirts, always at knee height, lace, bows, and ruffles.

-Loli often go to karaoke, have picnics, have regular tea gatherings, or go to coffee shops and bakeries.
+Lolis often attend karaoke, have picnics, promote regular tea gatherings, or go to cafes and confectioneries.

 The different types of lolita

-There are several types of lolita styles and sub-styles, below we will see a short list summarizing each one of them:
+There are various types of lolita styles and sub-styles; below we will see a brief list summarizing each of them:

-Sweet, from the English "sweet", is the style "cute", which uses colors such as pink shades, pastel and sometimes brown or black.
-Always with cute motives, it is the style that most seeks inspiration in childhood, with its candy and animal prints.
+Sweet, from English “sweet,” is the so-called “cute” style, which uses colors like shades of pink, pastel tones, and sometimes brown or black.
+Always with cute motifs, it is the style that most seeks inspiration from childhood, with its prints of sweets and animals.

 Classical Lolita

-– The classic style, reminiscent of the original Victorian and Rococo fashions.
+The classical style, which refers to the original Victorian and Rococo fashions.
 The colors used are aged tones.
-Brown and old rose are common, and the most popular motifs are floral prints.
+Brown and old pink are common, and the most popular motifs are floral prints.

 Country Lolita

-– It is a more “fresh” and modest style, generally used in hot seasons like summer, it brings straw hats and bags with lace and bows, prints and floral motifs, fruits or a delicate plaid, such as gingham.
+It is a fresher and more modest style, usually worn in warm seasons like summer, featuring hats and straw bags with lace and bows, floral, fruit prints, or a delicate checkered pattern like gingham.

 Hime Lolita

-– Style that most resembles the image of European princesses.
-Despite being very similar to Sweet Lolita, especially for the colors, it differs in the dress models, accessories (crowns, tiaras, pearls) and even the hairstyle.
+Style that most evokes the image of European princesses.
+Although very similar to Sweet Lolita, especially in colors, it differs in dress models, accessories (crowns, tiaras, pearls), and even hairstyles.

 Casual Lolita

-– A style that wears the everyday and common clothes.
-For example: bell-shaped skirts, with lace, bows and ruffles and a baby look t-shirt with a cute print.
+A style that uses everyday and common clothes.
+For example: bell-shaped skirts with lace, bows, and ruffles, and a cute printed baby tee.

 Shiro Lolita

-Considered by some to be a subdivision of sweet lolita, where the clothes are only white, as shiro means white.
+Considered by some as a subdivision of sweet lolita, where the clothes are composed only of white, as shiro means white.

 Gothic Lolita

-The mixture of "Gothic" with Lolita fashion.
+The mix of “gothic” with lolita fashion.
 The colors used are dark and elegant, where obviously black predominates.
-Vibrant colors can give a vulgar air contrasted with black, so pale and sober colors are recommended.
+Vibrant colors can give a vulgar air when contrasted with black, so pale and sober colors are recommended.

-Despite the inspiration of Gothic fashion, the makeup should remain light and natural, without excessive black eyeshadow and very dark lipsticks.
+Despite the inspiration from Gothic fashion, the makeup should remain light and natural, without excessive black eyeshadow and very dark lipsticks.

 Kuro Lolita

-Guru Lolita is a rather grotesque style where the loli who use bandages, fake blood and the like, which can give a broken doll look.
+Guro Lolita is a somewhat grotesque style where lolitas wear bandages, fake blood, and similar items, which can give a broken doll appearance.

 Punk Lolita

-The mix of punk fashion and loli fashion.
-Overlays, checks and stripes are widely used.
+The mix of punk fashion with lolita fashion.
+Layering, checks, and stripes are widely used.
 The most common accessories include skulls and perhaps spikes.

 Deco Lolita

-– A mixture of Decora and Lolita style.
-Many varied and colorful accessories are used such as hair clips, huge bows on the head, wigs and colorful prints.
-Colors are usually pastel shades, and citrus, fluorescent, or very flashy colors are used extremely sparingly or avoided.
+Deco Lolita is a mix of the Decora style with Lolita.
+It uses many varied and colorful accessories such as hair clips, huge bows on the head, wigs, and colorful prints.
+The colors are generally in pastel shades, and citrus, fluorescent, or very flashy colors are used with extreme moderation or avoided.

 Ero Loli

-Despite the name, it is not made up of lingerie or short skirts and sensual cuts.
-This is because the loli rule involves modesty and elegance.
-So when they wear corsets, they are always wearing a blouse underneath, and even if the necklines are deeper, they still do not reach the bust line.
-The skirt can be four or five fingers above the knee, but it's good to balance the amount of skin shown so it doesn’t look vulgar.
+Despite the name, it does not consist of lingerie or very short skirts and sensual cuts.
+This is because the rule for lolis involves maintaining modesty and elegance.
+So when they wear corsets, they are always with a blouse underneath, and even if the necklines are larger, they still do not reach the bust line.
+The skirt can be four or five fingers above the knee, but it is good to balance the amount of skin shown to avoid looking vulgar.

 Sailor Lolita

-– It is a style that dresses with sailor clothes.
-This can include sailor necklaces and ties, sailor hats, and stripes.
-Not to be confused with the common Japanese “seifuku” or sailor-style school uniform.
+This is a style that dresses in sailor clothes.
+This can include sailor collars and ties, sailor hats, and stripes.
+It should not be confused with the common Japanese “seifuku” or sailor-style school uniform.

 Wa e Qi loli

-– The first sub-style is based on the combination of Japanese accessories and traditional clothing, where the sleeves of the dresses and the collar are reminiscent of the kimonos and contrast with the voluminous skirt.
+The first sub-style is based on the combination of Japanese accessories and traditional clothing, where the sleeves of the dresses and the crossed collar resemble kimonos and contrast with the voluminous skirt.
 Qi Lolita has practically the same concept, with the difference that the accessories and dresses are inspired by traditional Chinese clothing.
-Both are commonly used at events, not daily.
+Both are commonly worn at events, not daily.